AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 >[!NOTE]
 >
 >Client Context has been superseded by ContextHub.
-Please see the [related documentation](/help/sites-developing/contexthub.md) for details.
+See the [related documentation](/help/sites-developing/contexthub.md) for details.

 The Client Context represents a dynamically assembled collection of user data.
 You can use the data to determine the content to show on a web page in a given situation (content targeting).
 The data is also available for web site analytics, and to any JavaScript on the page.